-Now that I’m starting this new semester and so are the lectures, topics, essays, tasks, readings and papers, I could not help but to ask myself if I am really going to make the same mistakes again.
+Now that I’m starting this new semester and so are the lectures, topics, essays, tasks, readings, and papers, I could not help but ask myself if I am really going to make the same mistakes again.

 That is one of the basics of time management and personal development tips.
 It’s all about working on the things that matter now while building the future that you want for yourself.

 So how does a successful routine look like for me?

 Waking up fairly early

 Sleeping is super important to me.
 I simply hate when I sleep too late because it messes me up and my entire day.
 So I try to be ready to go to bed at 11 pm.
 With that in mind, at 7 am I’ve had enough sleep.